The Sight (Clement-Davies novel): Morgra and the Pup

 A vixen was rooting around the den one day.
 Morgra was the only one who saw it, and so grabbed a pup to save it from the vixen.
-However, in her panic she bit down too hard and snapped it’s neck.
+However, in her panic, she bit down too hard and snapped its neck.
 When Morgra went to bury it, the pack found her and accused her of stealing and killing it.
 She was exiled from the pack.
 Later, it was revealed that Brassa was the only one in the pack who witnessed the event but did not stand up for her as she believed Morgra could still pose a risk.
 Rumour was that Morgra felt bitter that she couldn't have pups of her own, so she stole a pup from her own pack.
 After tasting a fellow wolf's blood, it was said that a wolf couldn't get enough and so kept killing its own.

 The Searchers

 The Searchers are the ghosts of wolves that have died.
 They can be summoned by the Summoning Howl, which can only be used by one with the power of the Sight.
 If the Searchers touch a living wolf, then that wolf can have its mind read and controlled by the one that used the Summoning Howl.
 The Searchers are neither good nor evil, but they have to do what the Summoner commands.
-These wolves are found in the "Red Meadow" that can only be reached when a wolf who possesses the Sight makes a kill, sleeps, and then calls Fenris's name (a Varg god).
+These wolves are found in the "Red Meadow" which can only be reached when a wolf who possesses the Sight makes a kill, sleeps, and then calls Fenris's name (a Varg god).
 Once that has been done they can walk the pathways of death, but there is a chance that they might not be able to return.

 The Balkar

 The Balkar (also called "Night Hunters") are a group of Draggas, or alpha male wolves, who do Morgra's bidding.
 They are vicious and will do anything their leader asks of them (though not always without some uncertainty about it) even if it will lead them to their own death.
 Before, they were led by Tratto, a great Dragga who let all wolves live in peace and freedom, who then was murdered by Morgra, who fed him lies in his old age.

-Eventually, his blessing, known as Tratto’s Blessing which permitted wolves to enter other wolves' territory, was changed into Larka's Blessing for all she did Harja.
+Eventually, his blessing, known as Tratto’s Blessing which permitted wolves to enter other wolves' territory, was changed into Larka's Blessing for all she did at Harja.